 The fascinating career of Jeffrey Biegel takes its roots from the beginning.
 Until the

 The 'reverse Beethoven' phenomenon explains his life in music, having heard only

 vibrations in his formative years.

-Orchestra' with Orchestra Kentucky and orchestras in the USA.
-He also records
+Orchestra Kentucky and orchestras in the USA.

 On February 22, 2015, Moravian College in Bethlehem, PA, conferred the Honorary